Spaghetti Squash Lasagna

 Why in the world would you make lasagna without noodles?!?
 Just because the word spaghetti comes before the word squash, you think you can substitute it in my favorite Italian dish?
 Is it even legal to call something lasagna if it has no noodles?!?
 Are you going to try to tell me it takes just like lasagna when there are no noodles?!?

 Yes.
 I can read your mind.
 By the way … did you know your mind sounds an awful lot like my husband’s voice???

-Don’t get me wrong, it does not taste “just like lasagna”.
-The spaghetti squash “noodles” have a different texture and taste.
-But when you combine them with Italian seasonings, garlic, tomatoes, Italian sausage, and cheese … and understand that you have greatly reduced the carbs and calories by making this substitution … you might be surprised at how much you like it and how good you feel.
+Don’t get me wrong, it does not taste just like lasagna.
+The spaghetti squash noodles have a different texture and taste.
+Combined with Italian seasonings, garlic, tomatoes, ground meat, and cheese … understanding that you have greatly reduced the carbs and calories by making this substitution … you might be surprised at how much you like it and how good you feel.